Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Results for Federated Learning relevant to Chemical Engineering

 Using FL via the \texttt{Flower} framework, this MMoE model is trained in a distributed manner.
 Each client trains the model locally to provide both the MRI and DNA data without sharing raw data, ensuring privacy and HIPPA compliance~\cite{topaloglu2021pursuit} with the regulations of medical data.
 The server coordinates the aggregation of the client models, combining them into a single global model that progressively improves over multiple rounds of training.
 This process preserves the privacy of sensitive medical and genetic information while leveraging the full potential of multimodal learning for healthcare applications.

 The confusion matrices for both the centralized and federated learning approach for each of the datasets, DNA and MRI, respectively, are given in Fig.~\ref{fig:mmoe_confusion_matrix}.
 When comparing centralized and federated approaches for the DNA dataset, the federated model shows a notable improvement in classification performance and robustness.
-Although the centralized approach shows a more varied performance, with the highest classification accuracy being 29\% for class 6 and lower accuracies for the other classes (ranging from 6\% to 15\%), the federated model achieves higher accuracies for most classes, particularly for class 6 (30\%) and class 4 (17\%).
-The federated model also shows reduced misclassification rates, as evidenced by fewer off-diagonal entries, indicating enhanced class separation and better overall performance.
-Although the accuracy for some classes, such as 0 and 1, decreases slightly in the federated model, this approach offers a more consistent classification pattern across most classes, making it a more effective strategy for handling the complexity of the DNA dataset.
-When comparing centralized and federated approaches for the MRI dataset, the federated model demonstrates an improvement in classification accuracy and reduced misclassification for most classes.
-The federated model increases the classification accuracy for the "notumor" class from 31\% to 33\% and for the "pituitary" class from 21\% to 25\% while maintaining the same accuracy for the "glioma" class at 20\%.
-Additionally, the federated approach effectively eliminates certain misclassifications observed in the centralized model, such as the confusion between "glioma" and "meningioma."
-However, the "meningioma" class remains a challenging category for both models, with similar accuracies (18\% in the centralized model vs. 12\% in the federated model), indicating that further enhancements are needed to differentiate this class better.
+Although the centralized approach shows a varied performance, with the highest classification accuracy being 31\% for class 6 and lower accuracies for the other classes (ranging from 7\% to 16\%), the federated model achieves similar accuracies for most classes, the differences being class 6 (30\%), class 3 (14\%) and class 4 (17\%).
+The federated model also shows similar misclassification rates, as evidenced by the off-diagonal entries, indicating that both achieve proper class separation.
+Although the accuracy for some classes, such as 0 and 1, decreases slightly in the federated model, this approach offers a consistent classification pattern across most classes, making it an effective strategy for handling the complexity of the DNA dataset.
+When comparing centralized and federated approaches to the MRI dataset, the federated model improves classification accuracy and reduces misclassification for most classes.
+The federated model increases the classification accuracy for the "notumor" class from 31\% to 33\% and for the "pituitary" class from 22\% to 25\% while maintaining the same accuracy for the "glioma" class at 20\%.
+Additionally, the federated approach effectively eliminates certain misclassifications observed in the centralized model, such as the confusion between "glioma" and "meningioma", or "meningioma" and "notumor."
+However, the "meningioma" class remains a challenging category for both models, with accuracies (18\% in the centralized model vs. 12\% in the federated model) indicating that further enhancements are needed to differentiate this class better.
 The comparison between centralized and federated approaches for both MRI and DNA datasets demonstrates that the federated learning model within the MMoE framework consistently improves classification performance across different data modalities.
 For MRI data, the federated model improves accuracy for key classes and reduces confusion between similar tumor types.
 In contrast, for the DNA data, it shows better overall class separation and reduced misclassification rates.
 These results highlight the advantage of the Multimodal Mixture of Experts in federated settings, as it effectively leverages diverse data sources to achieve more robust and accurate classification across heterogeneous datasets.